 Casting scouts searched around New York City and Long Island for a teenager to play the role of Calogero.
 A scout noticed Lillo Brancato on Jones Beach.
 For most of his childhood, Brancato had done impersonations of Robert De Niro and was often told that he resembled De Niro.
 When he performed an impersonation for the scout, she immediately cast him.

-Kathrine Narducci brought her 9-year-old son to the open casting call to audition for the role of young Calogero.
-When she saw that the role of Calogero's mother was available she asked if she could also audition and got the part.
+Kathrine Narducci brought her nine-year-old son to the open casting call to audition for the role of young Calogero.
+When she saw that the role of Calogero's mother was available, she asked if she could also audition, and got the part.

-At one point in the film, Sonny tells Calogero that he read 'Niccolo Machiavelli' during his time in prison.
-He later tells Calogero how he runs his gang - that he'd rather be feared than loved, because fear is something that he can control, while love is not.
-Sonny then goes on to stress it's important not to give his people so little that fear crosses over into hate.
-This concept of leadership stems directly from Machiavelli's most famous book, "The Prince."
-Chazz says it's better for Chazz to be loved but for Sonny to be feared.
+At one point in the film, Sonny tells Calogero that he read "Niccolo Machiavelli" during his time in prison.
+He later tells Calogero how he runs his gang, that he'd rather be feared than loved, because Fear lasts longer than love.
+Sonny then goes on to stress it's important not to give his people so little that fear crosses over into hatred.
+This concept of leadership stems directly from Machiavelli's most famous book, "The Prince".
+Chazz says it's better for Chazz to be loved, but for Sonny to be feared.

-According to an interview with Lillo Brancato on 20/20 (1978), Brancato began using drugs during the making of this film.
-He stated that the first time he used drugs was right before the scene in which Calogero asks Sonny "Is it better to be loved or feared?"
-Palminteri and De Niro cautioned Brancato numerous times but to no avail.
+According to an interview with Lillo Brancato on 20/20 (1978), he began using drugs during the making of this film.
+He stated that the first time he used drugs was right before the scene in which Calogero asks Sonny, "Is it better to be loved or feared?"
+Palminteri and De Niro cautioned Brancato numerous times, but to no avail.

-Both of the actors who play the Italian-American Calogero are of Latino descent.
+The actors who play the Italian-American Calogero are partially of Latin American descent.
 Francis Capra is of half-Dominican descent.
-Lillo Brancato is of Colombian descent and was adopted by an Italian family.
+Lillo Brancato is of Colombian descent, and was adopted by an Italian family.

-The horse designated in the stock footage as "Kryptonite" (in the Aqueduct scene) per the jockey's silks is owned by Harbor View Farms.
+The horse designated in the stock footage as "Kryptonite" (in the Aqueduct scene) per the jockey's silks, was owned by Harbor View Farms.
 Harbor View Farms owned and campaigned Triple Crown winner Affirmed.